 A radiator fan is a vital part of any computer, but especially of a gaming PC.
-If you’re a keen and frequent gamer, then you should try to use the best radiator fan that you can in your rig.
+If you’re a keen and frequent gamer, then you need a great radiator fan for your rig.

 To understand which that is, or indeed just the importance of a good fan, you should know at least a little bit, about the function that they perform.